grafana/grafana/docs/sources/administration/configuration.md

 ### x_content_type_options

 Set to `true` to enable the X-Content-Type-Options response header.
 The X-Content-Type-Options response HTTP header is a marker used by the server to indicate that the MIME types advertised in the Content-Type headers should not be changed and be followed.
-The default value is `false` until the next minor release, `6.3`.
+The default value is `false`.

 ### x_xss_protection